-- 1. William Shakespeare: King Lear and The Tempest.
+- William Shakespeare : King Lear and The Tempest.

-- 2. John Donne.
+- John Donne.
 The following poems:

 - Canonization;

 - Death be not proud;

 - The Good Morrow;

 - On his Mistress going to bed;

-- The Relic;

-- 3. John Milton: Paradise Lost, I, II, IV, IX
+- The Relic; John Milton: Paradise Lost, I, II, IV,

-- 4. Alexander Pope.
-The Rape of the Lock.
+- Alexander Pope.
+The Rape of the

-- 5. William Wordsworth.
-The following poems:
+- Lock.
+William Wordsworth.
+The following

-- Ode on Intimations of Immortality.
+- poems: Ode Immortality.

 - Tintern Abbey.

 - Three years she grew.

 - She dwelt among untrodden ways.

-- Michael
+- Michael.

 - Resolution and Independence.

 - The World is too much with us.

-- Milton, thou shouldst be living at this hour.
+- Milton, thou shouldst be living at

 - Upon Westminster Bridge.

-- 6. Alfred Tennyson: In Memoriam.

-- 7. Henrik Ibsen : A Doll's House.
+- Alfred Tennyson: In Memoriam.
+6. Henrik Ibsen : A Doll's House.

-- 1. Jonathan Swift.
+- Jonathan Swift.
 Gulliver's Travels.
+1.

-- 2. Jane Austen.
+- Jane Austen.
 Pride and Prejudice.
+2.

-- 3. Henry Fielding.
+- Henry Fielding.
 Tom Jones.
+3.

-- 4. Charles Dickens.
+- Charles Dickens.
 Hard Times.
+4.

-- 5. George Eliot.
+- George Eliot.
 The Mill on the Floss.

-- 6. Thomas Hardy.
+- Thomas Hardy.
 Tess of the d'Urbervilles.

 - 7. Mark Twain.
 The Adventures of Huckleberry Finn.

 Answers must be written in English.
 Texts for detailed study are listed below.

-Candidates will also be required to show adequate knowledge of the following topics and movements :
+Candidates will also be required to show adequate knowledge of the following topics and movements

-Modernism; Poets of the Thirties; The stream-of-consciousness Novel; Absurd Drama; Colonialism and Post-Colonialism; Indian Writing in English; Marxist, Psychoanalytical and Feminist approaches to literature; Post-Modernism.
+Modernism; Poets of the Thirties; The stream-of-consciousness Novel; Absurd Drama; Colonialism and Post-Colonialism; Indian Writing in English; Marxist, Psychoanalytical and Feminist approaches to literature; Modernism.

-- 1. William Butler Yeats.
+- William Butler Yeats.
 The following poems:

 - Easter 1916

 - The Second Coming

 - A Prayer for my daughter.

 - Sailing to Byzantium.

 - The Tower.

 - Among School Children.

 - Leda and the Swan.

-- Meru

 - Lapis Lazuli

 - The Second Coming

 - Byzantium.

-- 2. T.S.
+- T.S.
 Eliot.
 The following poems:

 - The Love Song of J.Alfred Prufrock

 - Journey of the Magi.

 - Burnt Norton.

-- 3. W.H.
+- W.H.
 Auden.
 The following poems:

 - Partition

 - Musee des Beaux Arts

 - in Memory of W.B.
 Yeats

 - Lay your sleeping head, my love

 - The Unknown Citizen

 - Consider

 - Mundus Et Infans

 - The Shield of Achilles

 - September 1, 1939

 - Petition.

 - 4. John Osborne: Look Back in Anger.

 - 5. Samuel Beckett.
 Waiting for Godot.

 - 6. Philip Larkin.
 The following poems:

 - Next

 - Please

 - Deceptions

 - Afternoons

 - Days

 - Mr. Bleaney

-- 7. A.K.
+- A.K.
 Ramanujan.
-The following poems:

-- Looking for a Causim on a Swing
+The following poems: Looking for a Causim on a

+- Swing

 - A River

 - Of Mothers, among other Things

 - Love Poem for a Wife 1

 - Small-Scale Reflections on a Great House

 - Obituary

-(All these poems are available in the anthology Ten Twentieth Century Indian Poets, edited by R. Parthasarthy, published by Oxford University Press, New Delhi).
+(All these poems are available in the anthology Ten Twentieth Century Indian Poets, edited by R. Parthasarthy, published by Oxford University Press, New

-- 1. Joseph Conrad.
-Lord Jim.
+- 1. Joseph Conrad, Lord Jim

-- 2. James Joyce.
+- James Joyce.
 Portrait of the Artist as a Young Man.

-- 3. D.H.
+- D.H.
 Lawrence.
 Sons and Lovers.

-- 4. E.M.
+- E.M.
 Forster.
 A Passage to India.

-- 5. Virginia Woolf.
+- Virginia Woolf.
 Mrs Dalloway.
+5.

-- 6. Raja Rao.
+- Raja Rao.
 Kanthapura.

-- 7. V.S.
+- V.S.
 Naipal.
 A House for Mr. Biswas.